james-t-larson/neutral-times-api/taskell.md

     * [ ] Shold retry on failure
 - Fix tests, get pre-commit hook working, even when another person pulls the project
 - Get new domains with sub domains working
-    * [ ] Point stage.neutraltimes.press pointed at current env
+    * [ ] Point staging.neutraltimes.press pointed at current env
     * [ ] Get neutraltimes.press pointed at current env as well, should not let anyone through
 - Get reporting working (logs, and alerts)
 - Github actions should build on merge to main